nielsweil25/nielsweil25/README.md

 I am an Economics and Management student at the University of Strasbourg, with a strong interest in quantitative finance, market making and financial markets.

-Alongside my academic studies, I am developing my programming and quantitative modelling skills through applied Python projects.
+Alongside my academic studies, I am developing my programming and quantitative modelling skills through applied Python projects, but also my fundamental skills with projects like Three-Statement-Analysis or Equity Research Projects.
+My long-term ambition is to establish my own investment fund and develop strategies based on my own trading ideas.
+I am particularly interested in combining quantitative methods with fundamental analysis to make informed investment decisions.

 ## Featured Project